 A more detailed analysis of the stimulation of CD4+ and CD8+ T cells is shown in "exemplary application data" and more examples for the application of SARS-CoV-2 PepTivator Peptide Pools can be found under "references".

 We offer PepTivator Peptide Pools covering the mutated sequences of the structural proteins of the new SARS-CoV-2 variants (mutation pools).
 They can be used to supplement PepTivator Peptide Pools based on the Wuhan variant (PepTivator SARS-CoV-2 Prot_S, Prot_S1, Prot_S+, Prot_S Complete, Prot_N, or Select) to ensure that the immune response towards different virus lineages is detected upon stimulation.
-Besides the mutation pools, we also offer the respective WT reference pools, including the homologous peptides of the Wuhan variant (WT) without mutation.
+Besides the mutation pools, we also offer the respective WT reference pools, covering the homologous sequence domains of the Wuhan variant (WT) without mutation.
 Thus, comparison of the T cell immune response upon stimulation with the mutation versus reference pools can be used to detect mutation-specific T cell responses.

 We continuously extend our product portfolio as new virus strains arise.
 The table below gives an overview of available PepTivator Mutation and WT Reference Pools.
 The products are available in research grade with a size of 6 nmol/peptide.